Nonparametric Estimation via Partial Derivatives: Aplications

 This kernel satisfies the differentiability condition (\ref{eqn:partial2tt'kcx1x1}), where lengthscale parameters $\tau_j$s are chosen by the five-fold cross-validation.
 We use the actual output as the reference given by $f_0(S_0,r_*,\sigma_*) = S_0\Phi\left(-d_1+\sigma_*\right) - 100e^{-r_*}\Phi\left(-d_1\right)$ when $T=1, P_0=100$, where $d_1 = \sigma_*^{-1}[\log 100 - \log(S_0) - (r_*-\sigma_*^2/2)]$ and $\Phi(\cdot)$ is the CDF of standard normal distribution.
 We estimate the MSE$=\E(\widehat{f}_{n} - f_0)^2$ by a Monte Carlo sample of $10^4$ test points in $[80,120]\times [0.01,0.05]\times [0.2,1]$.

 Figure \ref{fig:blacksholes} reports the MSEs for different methods: stochastic kriging with only function data (i.e., $p=0$), our estimator with different types of gradient data.
 The results are averaged over $1000$ simulations in each setting.
 It is seen that our estimator with gradient data gives a substantial improvement in estimation compared to stochastic kriging without gradient.
 For example, the MSE of $n=7^3, q=1000$ with full gradient (i.e., $p=3$) is comparable to the MSE of $n=14^3, q=1000$ without gradient (i.e., $p=0$).
 Since it needs little additional cost to estimate gradients by (\ref{eqn:derivestimpricing}), our estimator essentially saves the computational cost of sampling at new designs.
 It is also seen that a faster convergence rate is obtained when incorporating all gradient data (i.e., $p=3$) compared to $p\leq 2$.
+This confirms our theoretical finding in Section \ref{sec:minimaxoptimality}.

 Table \ref{table:blacksholes} reports the ratios of the MSE of our estimator with two types of gradient data (i.e., $p=2$) relative to the MSE of stochastic kriging with only function data (i.e., $p=0$).
-It is seen that incorporating gradient data leads to a faster convergence rate.
+It is seen that incorporating gradient data leads to a faster convergence rate, which also agrees with our finding in Section \ref{sec:minimaxoptimality}.